ScrumDoLLC/docker-scripts/README.md

 # docker-scripts
-A set of scripts we use with Docker and Amazon ECS/ECR to manage things.
+A set of scripts we use with Docker and Amazon EC2 Container Service (ECS below)/ECR to manage things.

+In general, our continuous integration process goes like this:

+ - Check out new version
+ - Build everything
+ - Run unit tests
+ - Run protractor tests (automated in-browser integration tests for angularjs)  (non deployment branches stop here)
+ - Build a docker image
+ - Push that image to ECR
+ - Use update-tasks
+ - Use update-service
+ - Run protractor tests against live server

 # update-tasks.py